-- ✓ Staff at Haven Academy encourages open discussion between families and staff.
-However, in the event of rudeness, stalking, and harassment, the family will immediately be asked to come in for a meeting and the above will be discussed. - ✓ Staff at Haven Academy cannot divulge the information of another family member without their permission. - ✓ Haven Academy does not set up family meetings between families.
-In the event of conflict between two scholars, families might request that their own phone number be given to the other family so that family can decide if they would like to reach out.
+- Staff at Haven Academy encourages open discussion between families and staff.
+However, in the event of rudeness, stalking, and harassment, the family will immediately be asked to come in for a meeting and the above will be discussed. - Staff at Haven Academy cannot divulge the information of another family member without their permission - In the event of conflict between two scholars, families might request that their own phone number be given to the other family so that family can decide if they would like to reach out.
+Haven Academy includes families in restorative conversations as appropriate.

-Section VII: Code of Conduct Policy and Behavior Expectations
+Section VII: Code of Conduct